 For complaints relating to tourism services or products, contact your service provider directly.

-Read the Consular services charter for what the Australian Government can and cannot do to assist Australians overseas.
+Read the Consular services charter for what the Australian Government can and can't do to assist Australians overseas.

 Australian Embassy, Stockholm